indiscipline/movie-thumbnailer/README.md

 ## Contributing ##
 This is a small helper utility which achieves its intended functionality, but if you know how to improve it, file a bug report via [Issues](https://github.com/Indiscipline/movie-thumbnailer/issues).

+Possible enhancements:
+* [ ] Options for margin coefficients
+* [ ] Option for scene detection threshold
+* [ ] Ask for removing temporary files on completion
+* [ ] Open the file browser with the `frames` directory at the manual thinnig-out stage
+* [ ] Option for generating the final image with any solid background

 ## License ##
 **movie-thumbnailer** licensed under GNU General Public License version 3 or later;